 The Company's wholly owned subsidiary, Hasbro Canada Inc. ("Hasbro Canada"), leases its manufacturing and warehouse facilities from Central Toy Manufacturing Co. ("CTMC"), a real estate corporation which is 25% owned by the estate of Merrill Hassenfeld, a former Chief Executive Officer and director of the Company.
 Sylvia K. Hassenfeld, a director of the Company, is executrix and a beneficiary of the estate of Merrill Hassenfeld.
-Total rent paid by Hasbro Canada to CTMC for the lease of manufacturing and warehouse facilities in 1995 was approximately \$579,000 Canadian (approximately \$421,000 U.S.).
+Total rent paid by Hasbro Canada to CTMC for the lease of manufacturing and warehouse facilities in 1996 was approximately \$579,000 Canadian (approximately \$425,000 U.S.).
 In management's opinion, these leases are on terms at least as favorable as would otherwise presently be obtainable.

-During 1994 and 1995, George R. Ditomassi, Jr., a director and executive officer of the Company, reimbursed the Company in the aggregate amount of approximately \$90,000 with respect to certain goods and services received in previous years.
-The Company and Mr. Ditomassi are reviewing whether any further reimbursement is appropriate, and, if so, the amount thereof.
+Since January 1, 1996, the Company has paid an aggregate of approximately \$397,000 of legal expenses on behalf of George R. Ditomassi, Jr., a director and executive officer of the Company, pursuant to the Company's bylaws and the indemnification provisions of the Rhode Island Business Corporation Act.
+In 1997, Mr. Ditomassi reimbursed the Company in the aggregate amount of approximately \$48,000 with respect to certain goods and services received in previous years.

-The Company and its subsidiaries paid an aggregate of approximately \$32,000,000 in royalties to Time Warner Inc. ("Time Warner") and its subsidiaries for the Company's 1995 fiscal year pursuant to character license agreements entered into at arms-length in the ordinary course of business.
-It is currently anticipated that royalties to be paid by the Company and its subsidiaries for the fiscal year ending December 29, 1996 to Time Warner and its subsidiaries pursuant to character license agreements will exceed \$60,000.
+The Company and its subsidiaries paid an aggregate of approximately \$20,000,000 in royalties to Time Warner Inc. ("Time Warner") and its subsidiaries for the Company's 1996 fiscal year pursuant to character license agreements entered into at arms-length in the ordinary course of business.
+It is currently anticipated that royalties to be paid by the Company and its subsidiaries for the 1997 fiscal year to Time Warner and its subsidiaries pursuant to character license agreements will exceed \$60,000.
 See "Voting Securities and Principal Holders Thereof".